sunsided/tensorflow-lstm-sin/README.md

 Given a single LSTM cell with `150` hidden states, predict the next `50` timesteps given the last `100` timesteps.

-The network is trained on sines of random frequencies between `0.5 Hz` and `4 Hz` using random shifts.
+The network is trained on sines of random frequencies between `0.5 ..
+4 Hz` using random shifts.
 Prediction quality is worse than for the `1 Hz` only experiment above, but it generalizes to the `2 Hz` and `3 Hz` tests.
 It was optimized with a learning rate of `0.001` for `300000` iterations and batches of `50` examples.

+At loss `0.614914`, the prediction looks like this:

 ![](images/tf-recurrent-sin-2.jpg)